inspire-eu-validation/download-service/A.08.IR222.TGR8.linktoOpenSearchDescription.md

 **Notes**

 The [hreflang attribute](#hreflang) that is referred to in the TG seems to be unnecessary.
-The MIWP-5 workgroup recommends the TG editors to remove the part regarding the the [hreflang attribute](#hreflang) from requirement 8.
+The MIWP-5 workgroup recommends the TG editors to remove the part regarding the [hreflang attribute](#hreflang) from requirement 8.

 ## Contextual XPath references